-I’ve attached my list here for download (if you want) to see what I do to prepare for a concert.
+I’ve attached my list here for download (if you want) to see what I do to prepare for a school performance.
 All of my concerts are off site at the closest high school (our school doesn’t have a space large enough to host a concert of any size) so my list might be different from yours, but the ideas are the same.

-Invest in music you like.
+Instead, invest in music you like.
 Invest in music that’s clever.
 Invest in something that teaches concepts while you learn.
 Last year I did the John Jacobson “Bear-y Merry Holiday” and I loved it because it was cute music that included a partner song, some harmony, word play, good actions, and a variety of musical styles all at a level that could be taught to second and third grade.
 Those are the best kind of programs.

 Is There Life on Mars? – Music K8: Vol. 10, No. 5

 High Five Hand Jive — From the musical “Let’s Pass It On” by Michael and Jill Gallina

 Gratitude Attitude — Music K8: Vol. 11, No. 5

 The Things we Share — Music K8: Vol. 11, No. 5